Dewalt DXGNR4000 - 4000/5000W Portable Generator

 Portability

-Measuring L23.7 x W23 x H21.4 in, the classic open frame build of the Dewalt DXGNR4000 delivers stability and easy maintenance access to components, facilitating air circulation.
-The design is ideal for rough environments and demanding outdoor use.
+With dimensions of L23.7 x W23 x H21.4 in, the standard open frame design of the Dewalt DXGNR4000 provides stability and easy maintenance access to components, as well as good air circulation.
+The generator is designed for outdoor use and demanding environments.

 Features